johat/style-guide/README.md

 As with the top-level project folder in which all project assets should exist, there should be a top-level folder specifically for editor-only assets that aren't to be included in the packaged project.

 All of a project's editor-specific assets should exist in a folder named after the project, suffixed with `Editor`.
-For example, if your project is named 'Generic Shooter', _all_ of its editor content should exist in `Content/GenericShooterEditor`.
+For example, if your project is named 'My Game', _all_ of its editor content should exist in `Content/MyGameEditor`.

 This makes it much easier to see where editor-specific assets live and make sure they're not being included in the packaged project.
 Some example assets that could live in this folder would be Tutorial Blueprints (in a sub-folder called `Tutorial`) and Editor Widget Blueprints (somewhere in a sub-folder called `Utility`).